alvinwan/notion2markdown/README.md

 ## CLI

-> Before getting started, [create a notion integration](https://developers.notion.com/docs/create-a-notion-integration), and grab the token.
+> Before getting started, follow the first two steps in this [notion integration tutorial](https://developers.notion.com/docs/create-a-notion-integration) to create a token and grant access to a notion page.

 Put the following in your `~/.zshrc`, and start a new terminal session.